-We need POA and documents which prove that the person(s) who signed the POA is (are) duly authorised to represent the company (extract from commercial registers, etc.) We also need documents which show that claim is probable (we do not have to prove the claim in this stage of proceeding).
-Certified translations to Polish are necessary in all cases.
+We need POA and documents which prove that the person(s) who signed the POA is (are) duly authorised to represent the company (extract from commercial registers, etc.) We also need documents supporting the claim and its probability (invoices, contracts, bunker delivery orders etc.).
+Certified translations of all these documents to Polish are necessary in all cases.